Silverbeet 'Compact Deep Green'

 Enter the email address associated with your account, and we'll email you a new password.

-We should all be eating more greens and silverbeet is an ideal home-grown candidate.
-Silverbeet is low in calories, fat and cholesterol whilst being high in dietary fibre and vitamins like A, C, E, K and B6, as well as thiamin, folate, calcium, iron and magnesium.
+We all know we should be eating more greens: on paper, silverbeet's the obvious home-grown candidate.
+It has no calories, fat and cholesterol to speak of, but it's high in dietary fibre and delivers vitamins A, C, E, K and B6, as well as thiamin, folate, calcium, iron and magnesium.
+Silverbeet is absolutely packed with goodness.

-Silverbeet prefers a sunny spot that receives at least 6 hours of sunshine a day and can grow in either a vegie patch or a pot filled with a good quality potting mix like Yates Premium Potting Mix.
+Silverbeet prefers a sunny spot that receives at least 6 hours of sunshine a day.
+It can grow in either a vegie patch, or a pot filled with a good quality potting mix like Yates Premium Potting Mix.

 Feed the seedlings each week with a complete liquid fertiliser like Yates Thrive Vegie Herb Liquid Plant Food, which will help promote lots of delicious leaves.